Theo: A tired dog after a long walk, resting in the RV.

 If a pet refuses food, again, it may be a sign that they feel unwell.
 Some pets may also take some time to get used to a new regime.
 Motion sickness may be to blame, though it is important to rule out an actual illness.
 If your pet is fussy, it could simply be that you are trying to feed them something different from usual.
 You may have to find space to store and take with you a sufficient supply of what they usually eat.

 One of the challenges for those Rving with pets is storing and keeping pet food fresh.
 How easy this is will, of course, depend on what your pet eats.
 Tins are relatively easy to store, but may not be as good for your pet as a wholefood diet.
 If you can, try to pick up local, ethical meat for your cat or dog rather than trying to source brand name cat or dog food on the road.
 (This is also a way to cut down on waste and move towards a zero waste lifestyle in your RV.)

 When you are on the road, regular bathroom breaks are essential – for you and your pets.

-Many RV owners travelling with dogs for the first time believe that their dogs are very unhappy travelling in the RV, when in fact, the problem is often simply that they have not stopped often enough to allow their dogs to stretch their legs and do their business.
-Make sure that you incorporate sufficient bathroom breaks into your itinerary – not just for you and other human travellers but also for dogs that are travelling with you.
+Many RV owners traveling with dogs for the first time believe that their dogs are very unhappy traveling in the RV, when in fact, the problem is often simply that they have not stopped often enough to allow their dogs to stretch their legs and do their business.
+Make sure that you incorporate sufficient bathroom breaks into your itinerary – not just for you and other human travelers but also for dogs that are traveling with you.